strimzi/strimzi.github.io/_posts/2021-12-14-strimzi-and-log4shell.md

 The Strimzi 0.26 Helm Chart doesn't have an option to configure custom environment variables.
 But in many cases, you should be able to add the environment variable to the deployment after it was created by the Helm Chart.
-You can also edit the Deployment template which is inside the Helm Chart to add the environment variable to it before deploying the Helm Chart.
+You can also edit the Deployment template inside the Helm Chart to add the environment variable to it before deploying the Helm Chart.

 #### Topic and User Operators